there4/markdown-resume/README.md

 # Markdown Resume Generator

+2.0 Work in progress, unstable and not yet ready for use.

+[ ] Update composer for symfony dependencies
+[ ] Add pake and phar generator
+[ ] Update bin with new generated phar
+[ ] Convert to new command structure
+[ ] Update help files

+## Description

 Turn a simple Markdown document into an elegant resume with both a perfect pdf printable format, and a responsive css3 html5 file.
 You can view a sample at the [blog post for the project][blog].